danielmrhodes/JANUS/README.md

 Scattering Mode Commands
 -----------------
 The Scattering mode commands are divided into two categories: /Beam and /Reaction.
 The /Beam commands define the properties of the incoming beam.
 The /Reaction commands control the kinematics.
-Each have mandatory and optional commands for a Scattering mode simulation.
+Each have mandatory and optional commands.

 ### Mandatory /Reaction commands
 | Command | Description |